tsunamishadow/bonusheroes/fortniteseasonx.md

 | 10000 | 9 | Champion II |
 | 14000 | 10 | Champion III |

-Divisions are not reset with the new season.

 ### Hype Scoring

 *Duos have not currently been implemented*